How To Name Inventory Locations

 Shortening the zone name to just one letter will help us meet our goal of including the full inventory location name on every label.
 In a short amount of time, people using the inventory system will associate the one-letter name with the longer description of the zone.

-Whether or not you use location zones or groups, at some point you’ll get to the “room” level.
+Whether or not you use zones or groups for your inventory locations, at some point you’ll get to the “room” level.
 Consider dividing up your room into sections.
 Some rooms will lend themselves to natural sectioning (for instance, rooms with rows of shelving can be easily divided into aisles).
 When naming sections, it may help to have a consistent method of creating section names.
 This will help users find locations quickly and easily.
 Below we present one method, which illustrates some of the thinking that might go into creating section

 The storage zone has now been divided into sections labeled A through H (fig. 6).
 While in this illustration the sections correspond with shelves, the main point is this: An area or zone should be divided into sections that can be viewed without a person needing to move their feet.
 For instance, if you tell a person an item is located in “Zone S, Section B”, that person knows enough to get to the section, stop walking, and start looking right in front of them for the exact location.
 This may seem like an obvious point, but you’d be surprised at the number of location naming schemes that do not achieve this very simple goal.
 You can use letters or numbers, but make sure that the sections ASCEND from left to right, in a clockwise fashion.
 You may want to start your section names with the section that is closest to you as you enter the room.